mtmoses/matsa/README.md

 # matsa
-a Go Language library that includes collections, statistics, sets, and linear algebra.
+A Go Language library that includes collections, statistics, sets, and linear algebra.

+You can learn more about me at https://www.linkedin.com/in/mtmoses

 This was created to fill the need to have a way to calculate and manipulate lists (Go Slices) with chaining capability.
 The library includes: